Graduate and Professional Education

 Continuous EnrollmentStudents are considered to be pursuing advanced degrees only when they are formally enrolled.
 Students admitted to a graduate degree objective are required to be enrolled at USC for fall and spring semesters each year until all degree requirements have been satisfactorily completed within the time limit.
 Graduate students who fail to register are no longer considered to be enrolled in a graduate degree program.
 After an unauthorized absence, formal readmission is required.
 Students who have been granted a leave of absence do not need to apply for readmission following the approved leave.
 Where appropriate to the design of a given academic program, the faculty of the program may obtain the permission of the University Committee on Curriculum for a different definition of continuous enrollment.

 A master's candidate who is writing a thesis and has completed all course work for the degree must enroll each fall and spring semester in the appropriate thesis registration until the thesis has been approved.
 A doctoral candidate who has passed the qualifying examination must enroll each fall and spring semester in 794 Doctoral Dissertation until the dissertation has been approved.
+It is expected that students will enroll in no more than eight semesters of 794 Doctoral Dissertation.

 Exceptions to continuous enrollment are subject to policies governing leaves of absence and readmission.